tariq-hasan/system-design/distributed-systems/data_synchronization_protocols/6_versioning_protocols.md

 - How It Works: Each node maintains a vector of counters, one for each node, to track the causality of events.
 - Pros: Allows detection of concurrent updates.
 - Cons: Can become inefficient with a large number of nodes.

-## Lamport Timestamps vs Vector Clocks

-- How do vector clocks capture causality more precisely than Lamport timestamps?
-- What do vector clocks capture than Lamport timestamps do not capture?
-- If both Lamport timestamps and vector clocks provide a partial ordering of events, then what is the difference between them?

 ## Hybrid Logical Clocks